Nexmo/station/_documentation/voice/voice-api/guides/handle-call-status.md

 }
 ```

 Further status changes for the Call are sent to your `event_url` webhook endpoint.
 Each leg of a Call has a different `uuid`.
-You use the `uuid` in all [`/calls`](/api/voice#payload) requests that alter or retrieve information about a Call.
+The `uuid` is used in all [`/calls`](/api/voice#payload) requests that alter or retrieve information about a Call.

 If you [record](/voice/guides/record-calls-and-conversations) your Calls and Conversations, the download URL for the mp3 recording is sent to your event webhook endpoint when `status` is `complete`.